Search

 Article 24

-Defending national interests, national sovereignty, territorial integrity, and national unity based on social justice among ethnic groups and citizens, fundamental rights and freedoms of citizens, especially women, based on Islamic values and the universal declaration of human rights.
+We emphasize the need to defend national interests, national sovereignty, territorial integrity, and national unity based on social justice among ethnic groups and citizens, fundamental rights and freedoms of citizens, especially women, based on Islamic values and the universal declaration of human rights.

 Article 25

-Ensuring social justice, fair distribution of resources, national opportunities, the fair and proportionate participation of all ethnic groups of Afghanistan in political power and governance based on merit and within the framework of the political system articulated in this charter.
+We emphasize the need to ensure social justice, fair distribution of resources, national opportunities, the fair and proportionate participation of all ethnic groups of Afghanistan in political power and governance based on merit and within the framework of the political system articulated in this charter.

 Article 26